grail scientist cancer detection

 Benefits of multi-cancer early detection screening

 Treating cancer starts with knowing you have it.
 Most cancers show no symptoms until later stages, when treatment options may be limited.
-The public health goal of commercializing an MCED test is to increase cancer detection rate without increasing the burden on healthcare systems.
+The public health goal of commercializing an MCED test is to increase cancer detection rates without increasing the burden on healthcare systems.
 To do this, GRAIL developed a test with high (>99%) specificity that is able to predict the origin of the cancer while minimizing testing-associated potential risks, including overdiagnosis.

 How the Galleri multi-cancer early detection test works